doinyco/connect-application-backend/README.md

 # Backend Application README

-This is the README file for the backend application of your project.
 This application is built using Flask, a Python web framework.
 It provides functionality for user authentication, event management, and file handling.

 ## Table of Contents
 - [Getting Started](#getting-started)